Command-line client

 cd [localdir]

-Change to local working directory to localdir, which defaults to the current user’s home directory.
+Change local working directory to localdir, which defaults to the current user’s home directory.

 cert

-Print information about the server’s TLS certificate (output is YAML).
+Print information about the server’s TLS certificate (in YAML).

 check localscript